Overnight Briefing & General Reality Check - Feb 2, 2012

-They've been celebrating this thing in Puxatawney, PA, about an hour northeast of Pittsburgh, since 1886 --2016 will mark the 130th Groundhog Day.
+They've been celebrating this thing in Puxatawney, PA, about an hour northeast of Pittsburgh, since 1886.
 The Groundhog legend is based on an old Scottish rhyme: "If Candlemas Day is bright and clear, there'll be two winters in the year."
 February second used to be referred to as Candlemas, and German tradition holds that if the sun comes out on Candlemas, the hedgehog (or badger) will see its shadow and six more weeks of winter will follow.
 When German settlers came to Pennsylvania they continued this tradition, using groundhogs instead of hedgehogs to predict the weather.

 The Ross Brittain Report has been perfected by Ross and his award winning writers to provide customizable show prep every weekday morning.
 To see why it's one of the most important show prep services in the US, or for a free two week trial, please contact us using the contact info below in the "About The Author" section.